npryce/code-words/README.md

  * Bash
  * Gnu Sed
- * Gnu Grep
+ * Grep
  * Awk
- * Java 1.6

 To extract text from HTML:

  * w3m

+To visualise the results

+ * Java 1.6

-Should work on any desktop Linux.
-Does not work on MacOS unless you install the Gnu command-line tools.
+It should work on any desktop Linux.
+It does not yet work on MacOS unless you install the Gnu command-line tools.

 To compile the Java wordcloud generator: